Wesleyan-Media-Project/issue_classifier/README.md

 - [prepare_train_fb22.R](code/prepare_train_fb22.R), [prepare_train_g22.R](code/prepare_train_gg22.R) & [prepare_train_tv22.R](code/prepare_train_tv22.R): These scripts merge manually coded issue labels and (cleaned up) ad content for Meta, Google and TV ads respectively.
 - [prepare_train_merge_tv_fb_gg.R](code/prepare_train_merge_tv_fb_gg.R): This script merges Meta, Google, and TV 2022 ad content and issue labels into a dataset for training, validation and test.
 - [train_binary_rf.py](code/train_binary_rf.py): This script trains a binary classification model for each issue separately.
 Thus, if you run this, you will have 25 models, one for each issue.
 We use Random Forest Classification.
 - [train_multilabel_trf_v4.py](code/train_multilabel_trf_v4.py): This script trains a multilabel classification model.
 We use a DistilBERT model from Huggingface for training.
-Due to having 25 categories (top 25 issues that appeared in 2022 election advertising on TV, obtained via Wesleyan Media Project) and a large text data, this training could take days with a CPU.
+Due to having 25 categories and a large text data, this training could take days with a CPU.
 For context, we used a NVIDIA Tesla P100 GPU with 16GB of memory which took over three hours.

 The model performances for both binary and multilabel models are located [here](performance).